Tips On Getting Rid Of Mealybugs In Soil

 Chemical Mealybug Control And Treatment

-If the mealy bug infestation is major, use natural insecticides like Neem and Diatomaceous Earth.
+If the mealybug infestation is severe, use natural insecticides like Neem and Diatomaceous Earth.
 These organic options control unwanted insects and mealybug populations.

 Unfortunately, insecticides can only do so much.
-Larger infestations may require throwing the plant away to avoid the spreading of mealybugs to other plants.
+Larger infestations may require throwing the plant away to avoid spreading mealybugs to other plants.
 While this isn’t a pleasant option, sometimes it is necessary.

 The best way to deal with mealybugs is to remain vigilant.
 These insects arrive when purchasing new plants at the garden center or from a nursery.

-Inspect the soil and root system of new plants before adding them to your collection.
+Inspect new plants’ soil and root systems before adding them to your collection.
 Check for the cottony wax residue of soil mealybugs or the bugs themselves.

 If you find these pests in your new houseplants, use the above methods to get rid of mealybugs in the soil before introducing the new plant in your space.